 - fired up by a desire to make a real difference to women’s heart health by leading support groups for other survivors?

-If you answer YES to each of these questions, apply today to attend the 2012 WomenHeart Science & Leadership Symposium at Mayo Clinic in Rochester, Minnesota from October 5-8, 2012.
+If you answer YES to each of these questions, apply to attend the WomenHeart Science & Leadership Symposium at Mayo Clinic in Rochester, Minnesota held every October.

 ♥ Such fun!
 Find out why these Mayo Clinic piano-playing seniors and their spontaneous concert in the beautiful Gonda Building atrium attracted over 9 million YouTube fans.
 The “stars” are Marlow Cowan of Ankeny, Indiana and his bride of 63 years, Fran.